Rionos

-Rio Okano (岡野 里音 Okano Rio, born on March 5, 1991, in Kobe, Japan), also known as Rionos, is a Japanese singer, songwriter, music producer, and voice actress.
+Rio Okano (岡野 里音 Okano Rio, born on March 5, 1991, in Kobe, Japan), also known as Rionos, is a Japanese singer, songwriter, and music producer.
 She has provided the music for anime, video games and other singers.
 The name "Rionos" is derived from the nickname "Rio no Suke" that her friend called her.

 Biography

 Rionos was born into a musical family.
 Her mother was a classical marimba player and her father was a jazz drummer.
 She grew up learning piano and violin.
 As a high school student, she gave up trying to become a classical player and often spent time at home because of her physical condition.
 She was inspired by movies, anime and game music, and she began to think about becoming a composer who could work at home.

 She entered Osaka University of Arts in 2009 as a correspondence student.
 Her condition improved, so she attended computer music school Dee in Osaka in the autumn of 2009.
 In 2011, she was no longer a correspondence student at Osaka University of Arts from third year.